President Joe Biden’s new $1.9 trillion COVID-19 relief proposal includes a surprising provision: raising the federal minimum wage to $15.

 The minimum wage workforce is made up of young teenagers that want to do part-time work to gain experience; entry workers that happen to be on their way to climbing up the economic ladder; workers that for various reasons prefer to work part-time; low skilled individuals who are, for lack of a better word, unluckily stuck in low-paying, less-productive sectors of the economy.

-For some reason, this last group is the one always used as a base for what should be done.
+For some reason, this last group is the one always used as a basis for what should be done.
 But data from the Bureau of Labor statistics show that the minimum wage workforce is made up mostly of young, less educated part-time workers who are less likely to be married or have a family.
 Furthermore, the population of workers earning the minimum wage is very small compared to the total workforce and has been shrinking.

 These are groups of people that cannot be lumped together—and what helps one group does not especially help the other.